Contributing to a better world.

 Steve grew up in rural British Columbia in a small town in the West Kootenays.
 He taught high school for ten years in northern BC before moving to the lower mainland.

-Steve and his wife, Maryann live full time on Parker Island.
+Steve and his wife live part time on Parker Island and part time in downtown Vancouver.
 They have two children who attended the public education system throughout their schooling.
-Maryann is a former high school counsellor and lead district educator for alternate programs in the public system.
-Their daughter works in philanthropic gift giving focussing on rural medical doctors and the needs of their communities.
-Their son is currently attending law school in London, England with an interest in maritime law.
+His wife is a former high school counsellor and lead district educator for alternate programs in the public system.
+Their daughter is an associate director at a local university working in philanthropic gift giving focussing on rural medical doctors and the needs of their communities.
+Their son has just completed law school (with honours) in London, England.

-I live on Parker Island and acknowledge that I am unlearning and relearning on the Unceded and Traditional Territories of the W̱SÁNEĆ Indigenous people also known as being part of the Coast Salish Nations.
+I acknowledge my privilege and place in society.
+I reside part time on Parker Island and part time in Coal Harbour, Vancouver.
+I acknowledge that I am unlearning and relearning on the Unceded and Traditional Territories of the Coast Salish Nations.
 I am committed to engaging in ongoing acts of reconciliation.